Color directive is an integral component of the design

 Exterior Use of Color

-In 2016, Page designed a new entrance to the DCH Emergency Department.
+First, Page designed a new entrance to the DCH Emergency Department.
 That 6,000 square foot expansion was the first project in a comprehensive Campus Expansion & Modernization Program and was significant because it began a facility transformation to create truly signature branding that embraces the use of color in design and appeals to their younger population base.
 This double-height addition is located on the main building front façade, so it provided the perfect launching pad for a new visual identity for the institution.

 The entrance features colored glazing in select façade bay windows that creates swaths of colored sunlight inside.
 Additionally, Page enclosed a new hospital elevator hoistway with rich, blue glazed brick to contrast with DCH’s base neutral-beige brick.
 Today, the new Pavilion takes that use of color to the next level, extending the rich and lively detailed color palette across the entire front façade of the institution to create a vibrant and exciting child-friendly environment.